Commonwealth Rent Assistance (CRA)

 - almost half (49%) were aged 25–44

-- only 1% were identified as being Indigenous.
+- only 1% of recipients identified as being Indigenous.

-- The data includes all households that commenced receiving home purchase assistance in the financial year, all households that commenced receiving an ongoing form of home purchase assistance in a previous financial year that continued to receive assistance in the financial year and all households that had outstanding balances remaining on repayable assistance for some portion of the financial year.
+- The data include all households that received transfers of assistance in the financial year through home purchase assistance programs.
+This includes those households that commenced receiving assistance during the financial year; those households that commenced receiving an ongoing form of assistance in a previous financial year that continued to receive transfer(s) of assistance in the current financial year; and those households that had monies outstanding on repayable home purchase assistance provided in a previous period at the commencement of the 2015–16 financial year.

-- Total number of instances of assistance.
-This does not equal the total households assisted because households may receive multiple types of assistance.
+- The sum of households assisted by each type of assistance does not equal the total households assisted (42,140) because households may receive multiple types of assistance.

 - ‘Other’ includes mortgage relief, deposit assistance and other assistance.

-In 2014–15, the highest number of households that received HPA were in Western Australia (21,400), followed by South Australia (18,700).
-The Australian Capital Territory reported the lowest number of households receiving HPA (55—or less than 1% of all households assisted).
+In 2015–16, the highest number of households that received HPA were in Western Australia (20,800), followed by South Australia (18,300).
+The Australian Capital Territory reported the lowest number of households assisted by HPA (48—or less than 1% of all households assisted).